GregHarris90/Express-Note-Taker/README.md

 # User-Story

-- First the user is presented with a main page for the Note Taker application.
-To begin simply press the "get started" button.
+- The user is presented with a main page for the Note Taker application.

+- For the user to begin simply press the "get started" button.

 - Then the user is taken to another page where we can write, save, edit, and delete various notes.